16 Easy Thanksgiving and Fall Crafts and Activities for Kids

 6. Fall Fingerprint Tree

-With this free printable, kids can create a frame-worthy piece of fall art with just their fingerprint.
+With this free printable, kids can create a frame-worthy piece of fall art with just their fingerprints.

 7. Autumn Leaves Stained Glass